-There are some nasty insect-borne diseases increasingly affecting the island, such as chikungunya, which causes ailments resembling flu like joint pain.
-The virus can cause death and symptoms can last for months.
+There are some nasty insect-borne diseases affecting the island, such as chikungunya, which causes ailments resembling flu-like joint pain.
+The virus can cause death, and symptoms can last for months.
 Other illness possible in Seychelles are leptospirosis, a bacterial infection caused by contaminated water.

-Seabather's eruption Cercarial dermatitis -- a mouthful of a name, we know -- can infect ocean swimmers.
-While there is no presence of Yellow Fever in The Seychelles, you will be required to have proof of vaccination should you enter the country after visiting another country where Yellow Fever is present.
+Cercarial dermatitis (swimmer's itch), can infect ocean swimmers.
+While there is no presence of Yellow Fever in Seychelles, but you will be required to have proof of vaccination should you enter the country after visiting another country where Yellow Fever is present.

 Other bugs to look out for will just be a bit scary, but not very dangerous.
 Palm spiders are visible by their huge nests, and ants, sand fleas and roaches also hang out on the islands.
 One recent traveler described "Harry Potter-sized arachnids" clinging from electricity wires at Beau Vallon in the area of Mahe.

 There are dangers lurking in the waters surrounding Seychelles.
 Strong currents strike beaches due to seasonal changes, particularly on Beau Vallon beach, and drowning occurs on occasion.
-Lazio Beach on Praslin is subject to large, unpredictable waves -- recent travellers say they saw swimmers getting sandwiched between rocks during rough surf at this beach.
+Lazio Beach on Praslin is subject to large, unpredictable waves – travelers report seeing swimmers getting sandwiched between rocks during rough surf at this beach.

-Part of the issue are the monsoons that occur off the coast of Seychelles, which is affected both by the southeast area monsoon from May to September and the northeast monsoon from November to March.
-Thus, beaches OK during one season are not OK during the other.
+Part of the issue is the monsoons that occur off the coast of Seychelles, which is affected both by the southeast area monsoon from May to September and the northeast monsoon from November to March.
+Some beaches that are okay during one season are not okay during the other.

 Drink tap water with caution in Seychelles, especially in the very undeveloped sections.
-Be on the safe side and drink bottled, filtered water.
-Also avoid ponds, lakes and rivers.
+Be on the safe side and only drink purified or boiled water (try to avoid purchasing bottled water).
+Also avoid opening your mouth and ingesting water from ponds, lakes and rivers.

 If something happens to you on your trip, the 24-hour emergency number is 999.
 Be aware that hospitals in Seychelles, especially the very remote islands, are quite limited.
 There is only one government hospital.
 Medication also costs a lot if obtained from a chemist, so you might want to bring your own if you fear you'll fall ill.